trungtruong1/UNISTAGRAM/README.md

 ## Matching app

-### Update an user to join the waiting queue
+### Update a user to join the waiting queue
-Add an user to the waiting queue for conversation.
+Add a user to the waiting queue for conversation.

 * URL: